MVCoconut/coconut.data/README.md

 }
 ```

 This is merely a cycle in your object graph and not yet in your data flow.
-It's bad enough as it is, but let's bring it to full catastrophy:
+It has problems of its own, but let's bring it to full catastrophy:

 ```haxe
 class Car implements coconut.data.Model {